 The canyon is mind blowing in its dimensions.
-It is over 400km long and stand on the edge of a giant cliff and look across to the other side – a distance of approximately 16km and then down to the Colorado river 1.6km below you, certainly takes your breath away.
+It is over 400km long and standing on the edge of a giant cliff and looking across to the other side – a distance of approximately 16km and then down to the Colorado river 1.6km below you, it certainly takes your breath away.

 At First Sight.

-We first parked in the car park near a place called Sunrise point and followed the track forward to the safety fence.
-Here, we were met by a fantastic view of the first bowl shaped amphitheatre section of the canyon.
-Within the amphitheatre are hundreds of pillars of sandstone called hoodoos or tent rocks.
+We first parked in the car park near a place called Sunrise Point and followed the track forward to the safety fence.
+Here, we were met by a fantastic view of the first bowl shaped huge amphitheatre section of the canyon.
+Within the amphitheatre are hundreds – maybe thousands of pillars of sandstone called “hoodoos” or “tent rocks”.

 These pillars of rock have formed over time by rain filling the cracks in the rocks then freezing.
 As it froze, it expanded and pushed outwards forcing the crack to open up.
 Over many years, these water and ice cycles, meant the outer rocks broke away leaving just the central column standing.
 Hoodoos range in size from the height of an about 1m to heights exceeding a 30m.
 Their shapes are irregular as the alternating hard and softer rock layers erode at different rates.
 This causes many to have weird shapes.
 There are some that look like people, some like animals and a lot like tall towers.

 Differing minerals within the rocks often give the hoodoos different colours throughout their height.